 Update your website every time something new comes up

 Some couples have this mistaken notion that a wedding invitation website is a one-and-done thing.
 You get it up, fill it up with content, share the link to your guests and forget about it until the RSVPs come in.
 Give your guests something to look forward to by regularly updating your website when new details come in.
 There are couples who start by sharing engagement stories and photoshoots on their website.
 Then they move on to updating the site with venue arrangements, details on the local events happening at the venue during the wedding weekend and information on blocked hotel rooms for those coming from out of town.
 If you have linked your wedding registry (which you should), make sure to update your website on what’s been purchased and what remains on your wishlist.
-Your guests should be able to find everything they need to know about your wedding on the website.
+If this seems like too much work, you can even delegate this task to your wedding planner and link their wedding planner website as a thank you.

 Share your website